wpswings/woo-refund-and-exchange-lite/readme.txt

 17. API Settings.

 == Changelog ==

+= 4.6.4 - Released on 17 Aug 2026 =
+*  New: Compatibility with latest WP (7.0.4) and  WC (10.1.1)
+*  Fix: Resolved a vulnerability allowing unauthorized access to guest order data and actions.
+*  Fix: loader issue solved in view order message functionality

 = 4.6.3 - Released on 30 July 2026 =
 *  New: Notify user when their email is blocked by admin for refund